-The Californian Invasion
+Exotic plant invasions in California

-The spread of exotic plant species has rapidly increased over the course of the last few centuries, primarily due to the rapid geographic expansion of human populations (Salo, 2005).
+The spread of exotic plant species has rapidly increased over the course of the last few centuries primarily due to the rapid geographic expansion of human populations (Salo, 2005).
 The dispersal of these species has been both intentional (for ornamental purposes) and accidental (propagules being unknowingly transported from one location to the next).
 An exotic species is simply defined as a non-native species (Pysek et al., 2017).
 In some cases, these exotic species become established (also known as naturalized) and impose no threats to the native community.
 However, if the exotic species is observed to impose negative impacts on the native environment, then it is deemed an invasive species (Pysek et al., 2017).
 Invasive plant species have been observed to cause rapid shifts in the ecological composition of the native ecosystems in which they invade.
 California contains 1753 naturalized exotic plant species; the greatest number of any region in the world (Pysek et al., 2017).
 Of those naturalized exotic plant species, an estimated 209 are invasive (Pysek et al., 2017).
-The majority of the invasive plant species of California originated from Eurasia and Northern Africa; 71% (Rejmanek and Randall, 1994).
-The invasive species which originated from Eurasia and Northern Africa are also the most successful invasive plant species in California due to the similar climatic regime of the Mediterranean; the invading plants are not forced to overcome a significant climatic barrier (Rejmanek and Randall, 1994).
-Although, the rate of introduction of exotic plant species has dramatically declined over recent decades, the geographical ranges of established invasive plant species have been rapidly expanding since their introduction into California (Rejmanek and Randall, 1994).
-This rapid expansion has crowded out native plant populations, leaving many ecosystems, particularly in Southern coastal California, with low native species richness (Salo, 2005).
+The majority of the invasive plant species of California have originated from Eurasia and Northern Africa; 71% (Rejmanek and Randall, 1994).
+The invasive species that originated from Eurasia and Northern Africa are also the most successful invasive plant species in California due to the similar climatic regime of the Mediterranean; the invading plants are not forced to overcome a significant climatic barrier such as novel climate (Rejmanek and Randall, 1994).
+The rate of introduction of exotic plant species has dramatically declined over recent decades, but the geographical ranges of established invasive plant species still continues to rapidly expand since their introduction into California (Rejmanek and Randall, 1994).
+This rapid expansion displaces native plant populations, leaving many ecosystems, particularly in Southern coastal California, with low native species richness (Salo, 2005).